This post may contain affiliate links. Please read my disclosure and privacy policy.

 Can I make these nut-free?

 You may be able to substitute the almond flour for oat flour, as it’s such a small amount.
 (Oat flour is simply oats ground in a blender if you keep oats in your pantry.)
-In this case, the brownies could turn out slightly drier in texture rather than rich and fudgy.
+In this case, the brownies could turn out slightly drier than rich and fudgy.

 protein brownies stacked on white parchment paper.